 Greg Tate is a playwright, journalist, musician, and cultural critic.
 In 1986, he published his groundbreaking essay “Cult-Nats Meet Freaky-Deke” in the Village Voice, establishing him as an influential voice in cultural criticism and Black aesthetics.
 He subsequently became a staff writer for the Voice, writing from 1987–2004.
-Tate has composed librettos for Julius Hemphill’s opera Long Tongues and released his short feature film, Black Body Radiation, in 2006.
-Along with Vernon Reid, Dk Dyson, and Konda Mason, he was a founding member of the Black Rock Coalition.
-In 1999, he founded Burnt Sugar, the Arkestra Chamber, an ensemble of musicians exploring American diasporic music and experimental soul-jazz-hip-hop hybrid sound, with Jared Michael Nickerson.
+Tate served as Guest Curator, Literature at The Kitchen in the 1990s.
+Tate contributed the libretto for Julius Hemphill’s opera "Long Tongues" in 1990 and released his short feature film, "Black Body Radiation," in 2006.
+Along with Vernon Reid, Dk Dyson, and Konda Mason, Tate is a founding member of the Black Rock Coalition.
+In 1999, he founded Burnt Sugar, The Arkestra Chamber, an ensemble of musicians exploring American diasporic music and experimental soul-jazz-hip-hop hybrid sound, with Jared Michael Nickerson.
 Tate continues to lead the Arkestra Chamber as its musical director.
-Tate is also is the author of several books, including Flyboy in The Buttermilk, Everything But The Burden—What White People Are Taking From Black Culture, and Midnight Lightning: Jimi Hendrix And The Black Experience.
+Tate is also is the author of several books, including "Flyboy in The Buttermilk" (1992), "Everything But The Burden—What White People Are Taking From Black Culture" (2003), and "Midnight Lightning: Jimi Hendrix And The Black Experience" (2003).
 He has been a visiting professor at Columbia University’s Center for Jazz Studies, Brown University, Williams College, and the Yale School of Art.
 His awards include the USA Ford Fellowship in Literature.
-He has resided in Harlem since 1984.